Current Schedule | Audio and Video Clips | Topics | Past Venues | Testimonials | Future Bookings

-Edward's latest trip around the world was in 2007-2008 (13 months; 80,000 miles; 6 continents; 28 countries; 30 states of the USA; 4 Canadian provinces) and he has lots of stories, experiences, and travel lessons from the school of hard knocks to share.
+Edward's latest trip around the world lasted 13 months and took him 80,000 miles to 6 continents, 28 countries, 30 states of the USA and 4 Canadian provinces, and he has lots of stories, experiences, and travel lessons from the school of hard knocks to share.

-In addition to his in-person appearances, Edward provides commentary as a travel expert and consumer advocate on news and public affairs broadcasts and talk shows, and on topical issues related to his travel reporting and his work with the Identity Project on travel-related human rights and civil liberties issues; and his work with other organizations and issues including the National Writers Union (writers' rights), and Resisters.info (resistance to military conscription).
+In addition to his in-person appearances, Edward provides commentary as a travel expert and consumer advocate on news and public affairs broadcasts and talk shows, and on topical issues related to his travel reporting; his work with the Identity Project on travel-related human rights and civil liberties issues; and his work with other organizations and issues including the National Writers Union (writers' rights), and Resisters.info (resistance to military conscription).

 Nothing scheduled in your area?
 Interested in arranging an event during one of Edward's future trips?
 Edward is an evangelist for independent travel and an advocate for the rights of travellers, and is available to speak to any group that will listen, especially if you are in the San Francisco Bay Area, or if I'm already going to be in your area on other business.
-Contact Avalon Travel Publishing (phone +1-510-595-3664, extension 3824), or contact Edward directly, to arrange for Edward to give a presentation to your organization, conference, club, or school, or at a hostel, travel store, or bookstore near you -- and start planning now to make your travel fantasy come true!
+Contact me directly to arrange for a presentation to your organization, conference, club, or school, or at a hostel, travel store, or bookstore near you -- and start planning now to make your travel fantasy come true!

 | Airfare FAQ